Help for Parkinson's Disease in Sutton Coldfield

 How is Parkinson's Disease Diagnosed?

-Unfortunately as with many other neurological conditions there is no conclusive test for Parkinson's Disease and a diagnosis usually made via a combination of physical testing and patient symptoms.
-It is often hard to be certain of a diagnosis of Parkinson's Disease, especially in teh early days when symptoms may be very mild and often mistaken for other issues.
+Unfortunately as with many other neurological conditions there is no conclusive test for Parkinson's Disease and a diagnosis is usually made via a combination of physical testing and patient symptoms.
+It is often hard to be certain of a diagnosis of Parkinson's Disease, especially in the early days when symptoms may be very mild and often mistaken for other issues.
 In general, a patient who is concerned they may have Parkinson's Disease will see their GP, who will discuss things with them and if they are concerned will refer them through to a neurologist.
 At this point the neurologist will performs some physical tests such as looking at strength, balance and reflexes and then in combination with the patient's history will make a diagnosis of Parkinson's Disease.
 Sometimes it may be necessary to undergo further testing such as imaging via an MRI to rule out other potential causes.

 What Professionals Will Be Involved with a Patient with Parkinson's Disease in Sutton Coldfield?